everapihq/currencyapi-js/README.md

 <img src="https://app.currencyapi.com/img/logo/currencyapi.png" width="300"/>
 </p>

-# currencyapi-js: CurrencyAPI JavaScript wrapper
+# currencyapi-js: JS Currency Converter

-This package aims to make the usage of [currencyapi.com]'s API as easy as possible in your JavaScript/node project.
+This package is a JavaScript wrapper for [currencyapi.com] that aims to make the usage of the API as easy as possible in your project.

 ## Installation